 “And then I just refused to speak anything but American English when we were here. … I was like, ‘Nope.
 We don’t talk that language here, so I will just totally refuse,’” she says.
 “But a year is a long time for a 5-year-old and … I never fully picked it up again.”

 As a parent, one of the best things you can do for your TCK is teach them to embrace every part of who they are.
 There’s good and bad in every culture — empower them to choose which parts of each culture they want to hold onto.

 Since parents of TCKs are often not TCKs themselves, they don’t always know or understand how moving overseas will impact their kids.
 Fortunately, the number of resources for TCK parents is always growing.

 Instead of letting TCK challenges discourage you from following God’s call, check out books like Third Culture Kids by David C. Pollock and Ruth E. Van Reken.
 You can also find other posts on this blog, including “Raising Up Healthy Missionary Kids” and “Why Missionary Kids Need Missionaries, Too.”

 Personally, I wouldn’t trade my childhood for the world.
 And every TCK I’ve ever met has affirmed that the benefits of their experiences far outweigh the difficulties.

-For tips on how to navigate the transition back to the States as a third culture kid, stay tuned for part two of this series!
+For tips on how to navigate the transition back to the States as a third culture kid, check out part two of this series!